eko3alpha/docker-phpqa/README.md

     sudo pico ~/.bash_profile

-Then add the following entry, in this case we're calling it "phpqa" you can change it to whatever you want
+Then add the following entry, in this case we're calling it "phpqa" you can change it to whatever you want.
+Make sure to wrap it in single quotes.

-    alias phpqa="docker run --rm -u $UID -v $PWD:/app eko3alpha/docker-phpqa"
+    alias phpqa='docker run --rm -u $UID -v $PWD:/app eko3alpha/docker-phpqa'

 After you add the entry refresh the profile